Ghost Rider (Danny Ketch): Rebirth

-In Peter Parker: Spider-Man #93, Ghost Rider is seen being summoned forth on the streets of New York, his powers out of control due to lacking a host.
+In Peter Parker: Spider-Man #93, Ghost Rider is summoned forth on the streets of New York, his powers out of control due to lacking a host.
 He encounters Spider-Man and Ketch, who tells him that he is Noble Kale even though Ghost Rider denies this, and should be in Mephisto's realm.
-The trio contend with a bomb created by a group of terrorists who wish to incinerate the city.
-Although Ghost Rider takes possession of the bomb, he lacks the strength to contain the impending explosion, and thus Ketch rejoins with him to become Ghost Rider once more, and aids Spider-Man in neutralizing the threat.
+The trio contend with a bomb created by a group of terrorists who intend to incinerate the city.
+Although Ghost Rider takes possession of the bomb, he lacks the strength to contain the impending explosion.
+Ketch rejoins with him to become Ghost Rider once more, and aids Spider-Man in neutralizing the threat.
+This Ketch/Kale hybrid version of Ghost Rider eventually becomes the King of Hell after killing then-ruler Blackheart.

-This Ketch/Kale hybrid version of Ghost Rider eventually becomes the King of Hell in a brokered arrangement with then-ruler Blackheart.
-In return for Ghost Rider coming to Hell and marrying two hand-picked demon brides, Pao Fu and the Black Rose, Blackheart will free the Ketch line from the curse.
-Kale accepts.
-On the night after the dual wedding, Black Rose betrays Kale and tries to kill him.
-When she fails, Blackheart revealed that the entire arrangement had been a plan to kill Kale and destroy his soul.
-Black Rose is revealed to be Roxanne Simpson, the supposedly dead wife of Johnny Blaze.
-In response, Kale kills Blackheart, becomes King of Hell, and learns he is in fact the angel of death.

-Ketch slipped into a coma in the mortal plane and was later revived by his dead mother, Naomi Kale-Blaze, and brother, Johnny Blaze, and goes on to live a seemingly normal life.
-However, his longtime girlfriend Stacy Dolan learns she is pregnant with Ketch's child and runs away.

 2000s

 In the 2008 miniseries Ghost Rider: Danny Ketch, Ketch is tormented that his life has fallen apart due to his family curse, and thus has the Noble Kale Ghost Rider exorcised from his body by the technomancer Mary LeBow.
 Ketch falls into a deep alcoholic depression.
 He is repeatedly approached by Mister Eleven, a talking crow who gives him "doses" of the Ghost Rider power and reveals to him the history of the Spirits of Vengeance and how some past Ghost Riders were unable to cope with the Rider's power, which drove them insane and burned out their souls.
-Mister Eleven also explains that Verminus Rex, from Blackheart's old Spirit of Vengeance, is hunting other Spirits of Vengeance.
+Eleven also explains that Verminus Rex, from Blackheart's old Spirit of Vengeance, is hunting other Spirits of Vengeance.
 Ketch vanquishes Rex, and absorbs the spirits Rex had taken in the past, but this drives Ketch insane.
 Zadkiel intervenes and absorbs the other Spirits of Vengeance from Ketch's soul, upon which Ketch becomes a knight in Zadkiel's service.